 Do I have to vote?

+Voting in elections is both a right and responsibility for everyone in our democracy.
 Your vote is an important way to have a say in shaping Queensland.

-By law, it is compulsory for eligible Australian citizens, aged 18 or older, to vote at Queensland state elections, council elections, and state referendums.
+By law, it is compulsory for eligible Australian citizens, aged 18 or older, to vote at Queensland State elections, council elections, and State referendums.

 If you don’t vote, you may be fined.

-The penalty for failing to vote in an election in Queensland is one penalty unit, valued at $154.80 from 1 July 2023.
-The amount of the penalty unit is indexed annually under the Penalties and Sentences Act 1992.
+The penalty for failing to vote in an election in Queensland is one penalty unit, valued at $161 as of 1 July 2024.

 What happens if I don't vote?